untergeekDE/nextcloud-diigo-bookmarks/README.md

 So the original task was to import a bookmarks file exported from Diigo, and import it to a Nextcloud installation via the [Nextcloud Bookmarks API](https://nextcloud-bookmarks.readthedocs.io/en/latest/).
 Once that worked, I added code to maintain and clean the Nextcloud bookmarks, and access, read, edit, and remove the Diigo bookmarks via Diigo's API.

-The Diigo API is a mixed bag - [find my documentation of it here](diigo_api.md).
+The Diigo API is a mixed bag - [find my documentation of it here](doc/diigo_api.md).
 I am still evaluating the API calls the Diigo website itself uses, as they are capable of doing things the official API does not support.

 ## What this code is for

 - Import a CSV file containing Diigo bookmarks
 - Write new bookmarks to a DIIGO folder
-- Check whether bookmarks are still valid, and move to another folder if the bookmark url cannot be reached
-- Backup and Overwrite/erase Diigo bookmarks
+- Backup Diigo bookmarks
+- Delete Diigo bookmarks
+- Import Diigo bookmarks into Nextcloud

 It is supposed to be doing those things as well pretty soon:
 - Groom the tags: check all tags that have been used only once
 - Use a local AI for summarizing and tagging websites that have no description

+### How to install and run

+* You will need a Python environment.
+Anything >= 3.7 should be fine.
+* Get a copy of the files to your computer:
+	* Download a ZIP of the repository and unpack to a local folder
+	* ...or simply use git: ```git clone https://github.com/untergeekDE/nextcloud-diigo-bookmarks.git```
+* If you want to, put your user/password information for Diigo and Nextcloud into the key file at ```~/.ncdbookmarks/key.yaml```.
+(As of now, you might still need a Diigo API key although I don't actually use it for most functions)
+* Change into the directory.
+* Get the necessary libraries: ```pip -r requirements.txt```
+* Start on the command line: ```python main.py```

+The program checks the credentials for Diigo and your Nextcloud installation, opens a Firefox browser window to have you authenticate a Diigo session, and offers you a set of tools and functions via a simple command-line interface.

+### What you need to run it
+- Python (anything >= 3.7 should be fine)
+- The libraries listed in the ```requirements.txt``` file - some odd ones like [Selenium](https://www.selenium.dev/), [console-menu](https://github.com/aegirhall/console-menu), PyYAML
+- A Firefox browser (Chrome support will be added soon)
+- A diigo account
+- A [Nextcloud](https://nextcloud.com/install/#instructions-server) instance running the [Bookmarks](https://apps.nextcloud.com/apps/bookmarks) app
+- if you want to use AI to check bookmarks for you, I rely on a local model running on your machine: You will need [Ollama](https://ollama.com/) running on your computer, and enough memory, disk space and compute to run the [Aya](https://ollama.com/library/aya) or [Gemma2-9B](https://ollama.com/library/gemma2) model (which are both quite capable).
+Which kind of excludes anything below 8GB graphics memory.
+- patience

+### Todo

+- Take credentials
+- Actual loop to add AI description
+- Tagging with AI
+- Reimport into Diigo (if only for further testing)
-- Import bookmarks directly from a Diigo account
+- Reauthentication of Diigo

-I am going to put the most useful options into a simple command-line app that lets you select what you would like to do.
-As long as this does not work, you might have to write your own code to use those routines.
+- Logon to other Nextcloud
+- Tools submenu
+	- Comparison of Diigo and Nextcloud bookmarks
+	- Tags analysis
+	- Manual editing
+- Add Chrome support
+- Check whether Firefox, or Chrome, is actually on the system
+- Add OpenAI GPT4o/Anthropic Claude3 API support

 I hope the code is documented and structured well enough that you can use it for your own projects, and save you some time.
 I am not the world's best Python coder but things work.